brouberol/blog/content/my-dm-toolkit.md

 {{ note("This is still a WIP, and we're actively improving the design.
 I'm planning to communicate about the tooling we used when we decide it is ready to be shared.") }}

 Not only were my players really happy about being gifted a prop, but they really seemed to be engaging with their spellbook much more than with the condensed list of spells on their character sheet, and ended up being more creative with their abilities!
-I made sure to have them laminated, so they could for example put a small dot on a card to indicate that the spell was prepared, amd dry-erase it it was no longer the case.
+I made sure to have them laminated, so they could for example put a small dot on a card to indicate that the spell was prepared, and dry-erase it it was no longer the case.
 It also looks generally cooler.

 ## Conclusion

 I believe in the power of using physical accessories to ground a theater-of-the-mind experience, especially if these accessories are beautiful to look at, feel cool to use, as well as hide or remove mechanical friction.
-These accessories help run run a smooth game in which I can build and maintain dramatic tension.
-Having a smooth game Tension around the table is like a soufflé.
-Wait too long for someone to make a decision, and it deflates.
+These accessories help me run a smooth game in which I can build and maintain dramatic tension.